saikotek/docs/pages/public_cloud/compute/transfer_instance_backup_from_one_datacentre_to_another/guide.en-asia.md

 ```

 ### Create an instance from your backup

+> [!warning]
+>
+> If your instance is a Windows server, you must select a flavor of type win-xx-xx (for example, win-b2-15) and have a public interface on the Ext-Net network.
+Without these conditions, authentication with the OVHcloud KMS will not be possible, and your server will remain with an [unactivated licence](/pages/public_cloud/compute/activate-windows-license-private-mode).
+This could lead to limitations, including the absence of updates.
+Please note that it is not possible to resize a Linux instance (such as b2-15) to a Windows instance (such as win-b2-15).
+To make this transition, you need to recreate a new instance.
+>

 To create an instance from your backup, use the backup ID as the image with this command: